 It was a chance meeting with writers Ray Galton and Alan Simpson, who had been successful with Hancock’s Half Hour, that would change Corbett’s life.
 And so in 1962 he appeared alongside Wilfrid Brambell in “The Offer”, an episode of the BBC’s anthology series of one-off comedy plays, Comedy Playhouse, written by Galton and Simpson.

-Other work included: Carry On Screaming in 1966, pantomime, Terry Gilliam’s Jabberwocky (1977), the David Essex movie Silver Dream Racer in 1980 and also appeared in the controversial movie Hardcore in 1977.
+Pantomime, Terry Gilliam’s Jabberwocky (1977), the David Essex movie Silver Dream Racer in 1980 and he also appeared in the controversial movie Hardcore in 1977.

 On TV Corbett played Harry Tooms in series 2 of Potter alongside Arthur Lowe in 1980

 He did four episodes of Jackanory and played the leading roles in Mr Aitch in 1967 and Grundy in 1980.